mitcshi/mitcshi.github.io/_pages/cv.md

 Refereed Conference Publications
 ------
+* An optimization method for production line profit maximization under probabilistic waiting time constraints, (with S. B. Gershwin), The 15th International Conference on Stochastic Models of Manufacturing and Service Operations, Pfalz, Germany, June 14-19, 2026

 * Lead time distribution of three-machine two-buffer lines with unreliable machines and finite buffers, (with S. B. Gershwin), The 10th International Conference on Stochastic Models of Manufacturing and Service Operations, Volos, Greece, June 1-6, 2015

 * The additive property in long line optimization<br>(with S. B. Gershwin), IFAC Conference on Manufacturing Modeling, Management and Control, Saint Petersburg, Russia, July 19-21, 2013